rolly46/weatherBackend/README.md

 # weatherBackend

-### A small backend application that consumes data from the OpenWeather API and that can be accessed through the endpoint http://localhost:8080/{city}/{apikey}.
+### A small backend application that consumes and stores data from the OpenWeather API and that can be accessed through the endpoint http://localhost:8080/{city}/{apikey}.